mattburnett-repo/we-move/README.md

 ## Key Features

 1. **Campaign Management**: Users can create and manage campaigns, track their progress, and engage with updates.
-2. **User Management**: User registration, login, and profile management features.
+2. **User Management**: User registration and profile management features.
 3. **Donation System**: Secure donation collection for campaigns with tracking and receipts.
-4. **Multi-step Forms**: Interactive, multi-step forms for collecting user input (e.g., campaign creation, donation process).
-5. **AJAX Integration**: AJAX-based interactions for smooth and responsive user experiences without full page reloads.
-6. **Database**: We will use **SQL Lite** as the relational database for storing data.
+4. **Database**: We will use **SQL Lite** as the relational database for storing data.
 SQL queries will be written directly, and no ORM will be used.
-7. **Blueprints**: The app will be organized using blueprints, with three main ones:
+5. **Blueprints**: The app will be organized using blueprints, with three main ones:
    - **Campaign**: Manages the campaign creation and management.
    - **User**: Handles user authentication, registration, and profile management.
    - **Donation**: Manages donation tracking and financial interactions.
-8. **Tailwind CSS**: For a clean, modern design, replacing traditional CSS frameworks like Bootstrap.
+6. **Tailwind CSS**: For a clean, modern design, replacing traditional CSS frameworks like Bootstrap.
 Tailwind is sourced from a CDN, and is not installed locally for this project.

 ## Technical Overview

 - **Backend**: Built with Python and Flask.
 - **Database**: **SQL Lite** will be used to store and manage data.
 All SQL queries will be written directly without the use of an ORM.
-- **Frontend**: HTML, CSS (Tailwind CSS), and JavaScript (AJAX).
+- **Frontend**: HTML, CSS (Tailwind CSS).
 - **Testing**: The application will have tests to ensure functionality and stability.
 - **Blueprints**: Organized into three main blueprints:
   1. **Campaign**: Handles the campaign logic.